 Fortunately, diet can play a big role in preventing and alleviating constipation.
 Here is a list of 14 foods to help ease constipation naturally.

 Dehydration is one of the most common symptoms of constipation.
-Given water helps to hydrate the body, the colon and our stool, dehydration can lead to hard, lumpy stools and cause constipation.
-Although the exact amount of water required will vary from one person to the next, as a general rule, aiming to drink 2 to 2.5 litres of water every day is a great place to start.
+Given water helps to hydrate the body, the colon, and our stool, dehydration can lead to hard, lumpy stools and cause constipation.
+Although the exact amount of water required will vary from one person to the next, as a general rule, aiming to drink 2 to 2.5 liters of water every day is a great place to start.

 2. Prunes (and figs)

 Prunes are widely known as a natural remedy for constipation.
-Prunes, or dried plums, are rich in insoluble fibre, specifically cellulose, which increases the amount of water in the stool and helps to add bulk.
+Prunes, or dried plums, are rich in insoluble fiber, specifically cellulose, which increases the amount of water in the stool and helps to add bulk.
 Prunes also contain sorbitol, a natural sugar alcohol that has been shown to have a laxative effect.
-(2)(3) A one-ounce serving of prunes, about 3 prunes, provides 2 grams of fibre, which is roughly 8% of the recommended daily intake.
-(4) Although prune juice is also a popular remedy, it does not contain as much fibre as fresh plums or dried prunes, so try to limit the juice and opt for the whole fruit instead.
+(2)(3) A one-ounce serving of prunes, about 3 prunes, provides 2 grams of fiber, which is roughly 8% of the recommended daily intake.
+(4) Although prune juice is also a popular remedy, it does not contain as much fiber as fresh plums or dried prunes, so try to limit the juice and opt for the whole fruit instead.

 Apples are the original grab-and-go snack but also work incredibly well in homemade apple muffins and baked goods.